lukecolombo03/connections-maker/brainstorm.md

 - Don't let user guess something they've already guessed

 ### Code
-- Store into set each element when clicked, remove when reclicked
 - Set compare to see if submission matches answers, store guesses and set compare to each to say if same
 - Size of guesses set -> # of guesses used